Bertha Johnson: Life

 Robert became Deputy Master and Controller of the Royal Mint.
 George became headmaster of Alleyne's School, Stevenage.

-Bertha Jane Johnson died approximately thee months after her husband in 1927.
-They are buried together in St. Cross Churchyard (Holywell Cemetery) in Holywell, City of Oxford, Oxfordshire, England.

 Advocate for women's education

 Bertha Johnson co-founded the Association for Promoting the Higher Education of Women in Oxford and helped set up Lady Margaret Hall and Somerville Hall.
 Oxford was catching up on Cambridge which had established university level education for women.
 The ambition in Oxford in time overtook Johnson's ambitions and she became a voice arguing against further progress.

 From 1894 to 1921 Bertha was the principal of the Society of Oxford Home-Students, which would later become St Anne's College, Oxford.